Spectral geometry on manifolds with fibred boundary metrics I: Low energy resolvent: Introduction and statement of the main results

 \begin{Rem} The authors wish to acknowledge that in a parallel work by Kottke and Rochon \cite{kottke-rochon}, a result similar to Theorem \ref{main-theorem-intro} was obtained independently and simultaneously using partly different methods, in particular working with the Dirac operator, and not relying on a split-pseudodifferential calculus. \end{Rem}

-\emph{Acknowledgements:} The second author would like to thank Colin Guillarmou for helpful discussions.
+\emph{Acknowledgements:} The authors are grateful to the anonymous referees for valuable comments.
+The second author would like to thank Colin Guillarmou for helpful discussions.
 He is grateful to the Mathematical Institute of University of Oldenburg for their hospitality and financial support.
+DG and BV were supported by the DFG Priority Research Program 2026 "Geometry at Infinity".